6 questions students should ask about checking accounts

 Opening your first checking account means you’re taking responsibility for your finances.
 Do some research, and know what you’re getting before you sign up.

 Ready to get started with your own checking account?
-Learn more here.
+Compare checking accounts offered at U.S. Bank.

 Related content